Code 128 and Code 39

 If you need barcodes for asset labelling (internal stock monitoring), membership cards, or library books, then Code 128 and Code 39 are the best types of bar code to use.
 You can order your barcodes below:

-IMPORTANT: when ordering, please let us know the type of Code you require (either Code 128 or Code 39), and the data you want encoded into it.
-After we receive your order, we will email your barcodes to you in 5 different formats (jpeg, eps, tiff, bmp & eps).
+IMPORTANT: When ordering, please let us know the type of Code you require (either Code 128 or Code 39) and the data you want to be encoded into it.
+After receiving your order, we will email your barcodes to you in 5 different formats (jpeg, eps, tiff, BMP & pdf).

 Code 128 or Code 39 Barcode Image

 Purchase the quantity you want, and then email us the data you want encoded in the barcodes (or enter it into the “additional information” section of the payment form).
 We will send the barcode images to you in 5 different formats (jpeg, tiff, pdf, eps, bmp).